MRI Systems and the Helium Shortage | Keeping Your Cool

 Because of the ongoing helium shortage, it’s hard to tell how quickly a provider will be able to respond to request for fills.
 Being proactive about scheduling helium fills in Siemens MRI scanners will help you stay on top of things.
 It also shows your managers and clients that you can be trusted and have the best interests of the organization and patients in mind.

 Technical Prospects strives to be a partner to imaging engineers who work with Siemens medical imaging systems.
 Our Siemens replacement parts have an astonishingly low DOA rate.
 We have expert imaging engineers ready to provide support over the phone at any time, and it’s absolutely free – even if you haven’t purchased a part from us yet.
 Plus, our hands-on medical imaging training gives engineers a unique educational experience that sticks with them long after the class is over.
+You can also view our free, on-demand webinar on MRI magnet health to learn more right now.

 Contact us today to find out more about how you can partner with Technical Prospects.
 We’re proud to be a reliable resource to the imaging engineers working diligently behind the scenes to keep equipment running.